 Once you’ve made the big decision to become an occupational therapist, you have many occupational therapy schooling options to build your dream career.

-There are two degree levels to decide between to enter the field—then multiple others you could pursue from there!
+There are two degree levels that allow you to enter the field—and then multiple others you can pursue from there to build your expertise and skills!

-Taking time to consider which degree pathway is right for YOU is vital.
+It is vital that you take ample time to consider which entry-level degree pathway is right for YOU.
 You do not want to invest a tremendous amount of time and money heading down the wrong path.

-So, in this post, we are going to introduce you to the different OT-related degrees and pathways.
-We’ll begin with an introduction to the entry-level degrees (MOT & OTD), survey the terminal (PPOTD) and complementary degrees (PhD, EdD), then close with some big picture questions for you to consider.
+So, in this post, we will introduce all the different OT-related degrees and pathways.
+We’ll begin with an overview of the entry-level degrees (MOT & OTD).
+Next, we’ll survey the terminal (PPOTD) and complementary degrees (PhD, EdD), and then close with some big-picture questions for you to consider as you embark on your OT education journey.

 A Quick Note on “OTR/L”

-Registration with NBOCT is optional, so you could seen an OT/L. But, a license at the state level is necessary for practice.
+Registration with NBCOT is optional, so you could technically see an OT/L. But, obtaining a license at the state level is always required for practice.

 Entry-Level Occupational Therapy Degrees

-The first degree related decision is your “entry-level” degree.
-This is the degree you obtain that allows you to obtain your license and practice as an occupational therapist.
+The first educational decision you will make is related to your “entry-level” degree.
+This is the initial degree you obtain in order to earn your license and practice as an occupational therapist.

-It’s important to understand that until 2007 occupational therapists in the United States could enter the field with a bachelor’s degree in occupational therapy.
-There are many practicing clinicians with this degree today.
+It’s important to understand that up until 2007, occupational therapists in the United States could enter the field with a bachelor’s degree in occupational therapy.
+In fact, there are still many practicing clinicians with this degree today.

-But if you are starting your journey today, you now need to obtain your bachelor’s (ideally in an area that allows your to fulfill your prerequisites) and then go on to obtain either your:
+But if you are starting your journey today, you will need to first earn your bachelor’s degree (ideally in an area that allows your to fulfill your prerequisites) before continuing on to obtain either your:

-While both of these degrees are entry-level degrees, they are distinct programs.
+While both of these degrees are entry-level degrees that allow you to practice as an occupational therapist, they are distinct programs.
 And, the decision to pursue one over the other should be weighed carefully.

-Obtaining a MSOT versus an OTD does not necessarily set your future in stone, but it is a major decision with both short-term and long-term implications for your career.
+If you decide to obtain an MSOT instead of an OTD, it does not necessarily mean you can’t earn your doctorate at some point in the future, but it is still a major decision with both short-term and long-term implications for your career.

 Here’s what you need to know about choosing your entry-level degree: